AlexCharlton/lemna/readme.md

 Fix:
 - MSAA doesn't seem to be picking up clear color
 - Dragging off a toggle puts it in an active state
+- The first drag on the events DND example doesn't do anything
+- Text selection to a mid-point doesn't work

 ## Running